straker/kontra-asset-loader/README.md

 AssetManager depends on the [qLite.js](https://github.com/straker/qLite) library (3KB minified) for the promises API.
 It is included in the `assetManager.build.js` and `assetManager.min.js`, so there is no need to include it separately into your game.

+## Documentation

+Visit [my site](http://sklambert.com/assetManager/docs/) for the full AssetManager documentation, or you can view the docs from this repo using [htmlPreview](http://htmlpreview.github.io/?https://raw.github.com/straker/AssetManager/master/docs/index.html).

 ## Usage Examples

 ### Getting Started